The short answer

 Mental vs physical priority?

 Mental matters more.
 BCs were bred for autonomous decisions, not just running.
-Under-stim signals: tail-chasing, fence-running, fly-snapping, reactivity.
-Fix is structured mental work, NOT more physical alone.
+Under-stimulation signals: tail-chasing, fence-running, fly-snapping, reactivity.
+The fix is structured mental work, not more physical alone.

 Best Calgary off-leash parks?

-Nose Hill (gold standard, 11 km²), Sue Higgins (fenced for new rescue dogs), Bowmont (hilly + river swim), Fish Creek (designated sections), Weaselhead, Tom Campbell's Hill.
-Avoid Riley Park, River Park.
+Nose Hill (gold standard, wide open grassland), Sue Higgins (fenced for new rescue dogs), Bowmont (hilly with river swim), Fish Creek (designated sections), Weaselhead, Tom Campbell's Hill.
+Less ideal: Riley Park, River Park.
+Confirm against the current City of Calgary off-leash list.

 Winter exercise indoors?